casukhelai/readme_generator/exREADME.md

   * [Question](#questions)

   ## Installation
-  npm i inquirer --save in node.js
+  this

   ## Usage
-  This application is meant to be used as a template readme for your projects
+  is

   ## License

-    This repository is under the [MIT](https://opensource.org/licenses/MIT).
+    This repository is under the [Apache 2.0](https://opensource.org/licenses/Apache-2.0).

   ## Contribution
-  This is just a demo, no guidelines
+  a test

   ## Testing
-  to set up testing, type node index.js in terminal
+  this is a test

   ## Questions
-  If you have any further questions please contact me at [ishya.casukhelai@gmail.com](mailto:ishya.casukhelai@gmail.com).
-View more of my work at [undefined](https://github.com/undefined).
+  If you have any further questions please contact me at [test](mailto:test).
+View more of my work at [casukhelai](https://github.com/casukhelai).